pniewiejski/algorithms-playground/backtracking/README.md

 solution, it _backtracks_, meaning it goes back to the point where it can make another decision.

-What's important to understand is that we can use backtracking in problems where a solution can be built i a _"step by step"_ approach.
+What's important to understand is that we can use backtracking in problems where a solution can be built in a _"step by step"_ approach.

-When solving a problem using backtracking you have to figure out three elements:
+When solving a problem using backtracking you have to figure out the following three elements:

 🗺 **Choice** - Define a _decision space_ from which you can choose _"solution candidates"_.
 What is
 going to be the choice that you are going to make at each step of the algorithm.